Continued implementation of the strategic framework developed by the Board in 2017 has created thousands of new jobs in key advanced technologies.

 In recent months, the organization has placed a strong emphasis on building connections between educators and talent.
 In the summer of 2020, the new Compass Rose Ingenuity school opened the first phase of its new K-12 facilities at the Port.
 In August, the Board approved a $500,000 annual sponsorship of the San Antonio Museum of Science and Technology, which, among other endeavors, allowed the museum to launch a new urgently needed training facility to work alongside numerous educational partners to provide pathways for adults to pursue new careers in IT, cybersecurity and other in-demand jobs.

 All the while, organizations have established and expanded operations and added jobs at the Port as they announced the development of new technologies in their respective fields.

-Chris Alderete returns for a second consecutive term as the Board Chair.
+Chris Alderete has been re-elected to a third consecutive term as the Board Chair.